 Based on soil sampling performed at the Site, the primary risk driver from soil exposure is arsenic.
 Potential exposure routes for soil include inhalation of soil particulates and direct contact via incidental ingestion and dermal contact.
-To mitigate against potential exposure routes, current land use controls (LUCs) implemented at the Site include perimeter fences with security gates, routine security patrols, and construction/maintenance project reviews by SMUD environmental staff.
+To mitigate against potential exposure routes, current land use controls implemented at the Site by SMUD as voluntary protective measures include perimeter fences with security gates, routine security patrols, and construction/maintenance project reviews by SMUD environmental staff.
+There are currently no land use covenants applied to the property.
 Additionally, the majority of the Site is covered with buildings and pavement; therefore, under current conditions Site workers are unlikely to be exposed to soil at the Site unless they are involved in landscape maintenance in unpaved areas or construction activities involving excavation, trenching, or pavement removal.
 Site personnel engaging in activities that could result in inhalation of soil particulates or direct soil contact can minimize their potential risk by reducing dust generation, wearing PPE, and following good sanitation practices.